net-lisias-kspu/Historian/Documentation/Situation_Text.md

 # Situation Text Element

-A `SITUATION_TEXT` element behaves similar to the `TEXT` element.
-It has all of its properties except `Text`.
-Instead, it has the following additional properties, each corresponding to a different flight situation:
+Chooses one of several formatted TEXT values to display based on the currently focussed vessels status.
+This is useful for making more descriptive captions such as: `Preparing to launch from <LaunchSite>` or `Landed on <Body>'s <LandingZone>` or `Flying at Mach <Mach> (<Speed>) <Altitude> over <Body>'s <Biome>`.

+## Properties
+This element shares all of the properties of the `TEXT` element except for the `Text` property.

-* `EvaOnly` Should this element be used only when there is a Kerbal on EVA.
+* `EvaOnly` Should this element be displayed only when there is a Kerbal on EVA.
 Possible values: True, False, Either. __Default__: Either

+## Text elements
+When a screen shot is taken, one of these properties will be evaluated and displayed based on the vessels status.
+These are all optional and if the appropriate one for the vessels status is not defined then `Default` will be used instead.
-* `Default` Used when no flight situation is available.
+* `Default`
 * `Landed` Used when the vessel is landed.
 * `Splashed` Used when the vessel is splashed in water.
 * `Prelaunch` Used when the vessel is on the launchpad.